dominic-vi/sentiment-analysis-app/README.md

 ## A Simple Sentiment Classification App using a finetuned PhoBERT

-### Install modules needed to run the app
+### 1.Install modules needed to run the app
     pip install -r requirements.txt

-### To run the application you're going to need PhoBERT's finetuned weight file added to the weight directory
+### 2.You're going to need PhoBERT's finetuned weight file added to the weight directory
 It should look something like this (if you don't have a weight directory feel free to create one)

     ├── static